Paisley Park Cover Final

 (Photo credit: Paisley Park)

-What impressed me in Studio B is that you hear how Prince layered and produced his own music.
+What impressed me in Studio B is that you hear how Prince layered and produced his music.
 He would write a melody, record it, then sing over it.
 All phases were done independently.
 And Prince could operate all of the technology on hand.
 Most impressively, he used more old-fashioned techniques like recording to tape and physically cutting and piecing the tape together.

 On the other side of Studio B’s motherboard is a large room home to a purple baby grand piano.
 And it used to house a ping-pong table.
 Prince loved ping pong players, and he was exceptionally good at it.